tier4/driving_log_replayer/docs/use_case/localization.en.md

 # Evaluate self-localization estimation

-Evaluate whether Autoware's self-location estimation (localization) is working stably.
+Evaluate whether Autoware's localization is working stably.

-In the evaluation of self-location estimation, the reliability and convergence of NDT are evaluated.
+In the evaluation of localization, the reliability and convergence of NDT are evaluated.

 ## Evaluation method